WCSCourses/ViralBioinfAsia2022/Modules/Consensus-and-variant-calling-theory-and-practical.md

 -----------------------------------------------------------------------

 >You'll be using the 'sudo' (super user) command to install this so your system will ask you for a password.
 Type in your login (which should be 'manager')
->All done.
+>
+>Ok, all the prep work is done!
 Now let's navigate to the proper folder so we can get started:

 -----------------------------------------------------------------------
 cd /home/manager/course_data/Consensus_and_variant_calling/09-dengue-lofreq/